Originality and success are strangers to one another.

 Murray was the hold-out for Ghostbusters 3, the reason it was never made.
 Him playing these cameos in the new films should be understood, not as returning to a state of caring about Ghostbusters, which he never possessed, but a new low of caring.
 His voice appearing in this trailer is an ultimate statement of not caring, retconned by a studio into an impression of greatness, of which the fans are completely unaware because of how willing they are to mistake manipulation for their own nostalgia.
 With Star Wars: The Force Awakens, this was more understandable because the manipulations were done through objects whose significance remained the same in canon: a lightsaber is still a lightsaber.
 It’s always been epic, significant, and serious.
 But in the case of Ghostbusters, the cheers are for the anti-Ghostbusters, the hype which it once defied.
 The audience is paying to have Ghostbusters destroyed, acting like it was a great favor.
 It’s been given back to the fans now but in pieces.

 Ghostbusters: Afterlife doesn’t look like a badly made film technically in the way that Answer the Call appeared to be and was.
-But its specific relationship to its series, its parent company’s obvious attempt to get back into the good graces of the fanbase and that fanbase’s even more predictable willingness to do so, is the real anti-attraction.
-These reboots, so many of which manipulate someone else’s work to recreate an image of the fanbase’s affection, have begun hurting the appeal of the originals.
+The film may be misrepresented by this baity advertisement, so this is not a judgment on the film itself.
+But its specific relationship to its series, at least in the planning stage, its parent company’s obvious attempt to get back into the good graces of the fanbase, and that fanbase’s even more predictable willingness to do so, is the real anti-attraction.
+These reboots, so many of which manipulate someone else’s work to recreate an image of the fanbase’s profitable affection, have at last begun hurting my memory of the originals.
 For the first time in my life, I feel tired when I see a proton pack.
 I recoil when I hear the sound of a lightsaber turning on.
 Giving these franchises back to the fans has to start meaning something else, other than reheating the series’ leftovers and renaming that as a favor to them.
-It’s okay to make them new again, to try and create different lightning in the same bottle.
+Producers need to accept that it's okay to make them new again, to try and create different lightning in the same bottle.
 Doing so doesn’t have to contradict the original for the sake of an impression of nostalgia.
 In the end, the feeling, and not the “things,” is what the fans were nostalgic for to begin with.
 Even if they don’t remember that.

 EDIT: “Choose the form of the destructor,” Gozer told the original Ghostbusters.
 “I tried to think of the most harmless thing,” Ray pleads, when he accidentally thinks of the Stay Puft Marshmallow Man, “Something I loved from my childhood.
 Something that could never, ever possibly destroy us.”
 Today, when asked to choose, Ray would think of Ghostbusters.
 The Stay Puft Marshmallow Man has already gotten his own “character reveal” trailer.